laggykiller/sticker-convert/COMPILING.md

     - Note that version 2.9 is required.
 Some homebrew-extra provides apngdis but it is version 2.8
     - Download page: https://apngdis.sourceforge.net/
     - Direct link: https://sourceforge.net/projects/apngdis/files/2.9/apngdis-2.9-bin-macos.zip
-    - Create a directory named `bin` in the root of this repo and place the executables into it
+    - Place the binary file inside `sticker_convert/bin`
 - `apngasm`
     - Easiest method is download from Homebrew `brew install apngasm`
     - Note that version 3 is required.
 Sourceforge only provides up to version 2.